 Personal sequencing will likely impact our concept of personal privacy, as the technology may allow for the possible exposure our unique “code” that we leave behind on every surface we touch.
 In particular, even if databases storing our personal sequences are protected from the public eye, the DNA that one may discard on a used coffee cup could eventually be used to identify an individual’s physical characteristics, including race, height, facial structure, and one’s susceptibility to genetic diseases.
 This will likely have enormous implications for the criminal justice system, which generally seeks to increase the availability of DNA samples from the population.

 In addition, there is a fear that information about your probable health care needs may affect your ability to find employment or insurance.
 The passage of the Genetic Information Nondiscrimination Act (GINA) in 2008, which forbids the use of genetic information in employment and the ability to obtain and set fees for health insurance, is a major milestone.
-The hope is that GINA wil not only prevent genetic discrimination but also encourage greater participation in medical research.
+The hope is that GINA will not only prevent genetic discrimination but also encourage greater participation in medical research.
 The Genetics and Public Policy Center has developed a comprehensive resource about GINA for multiple audiences ranging from the general public to health care professionals.

 Questions abound in the areas of privacy, autonomy, and whether or not government regulation is necessary in the field of personal genetics.
 Take, for example, the procedure known as preimplantation genetic diagnosis (PGD).
 Embryos, created via in vitro fertilization (IVF), can now be tested for a number of genetic traits.
 The results can help prospective parents choose which embryo(s) to implant in a woman’s uterus.
-Thousands of the children in the US have already been born as a result of this process.
-PGD is most commonly used to to assess chromosomal characteristics or the presence of a mutation that is linked to an often fatal childhood disease.
+Thousands of the children in the United States have already been born as a result of this process.
+PGD is most commonly used to assess chromosomal characteristics or the presence of a mutation that is linked to an often fatal childhood disease.
 However, in time, sequencing technology could be used on an embryo as it could be on an adult human, giving prospective parents an enormous amount of information.
 This information could be a comfort and a relief in some situations but a source of worry for them and their child in other situations.

 Clearly the scope of these issues is enormous, and one can argue that the potential for harm reaches beyond the ability of our societal structure to guarantee protection of individual rights.
 As such, it would be wise to step back and examine the big picture before we embark on our journey toward a genomic future: Who has the most to gain and the most to lose?
 Who bears the most risk?
 Where do we draw the line?
 And who exactly gets to draw that line, and with what authority?
 Genome sequencing has great potential to improve health, create new treatments and bring about cures for disease – so how do we make sure those possibilities can be realized and minimize the risk at the same time?